Gosilama/Gosilama/README.md

 - 👋 Hi, I’m @Gosilama
 - 👀 I’m interested in software engineering and its undulating landscape
 - 🌱 I’m currently learning how to build distributed systems in GoLang
-- 💞️ I’m looking to collaborate on NodeJs, TypeScript, and Java projects
+- 💞️ I’m looking to collaborate on NodeJs, TypeScript, Go, and Java projects
 - 📫 How to reach me osilamagodspower@gmail.com, https://www.linkedin.com/in/godspower-osilama/

 <!---